-Video surveillance has become a widespread phenomenon and, alas, to some extent uncontrollable.
-The ruling dated 8 April 2010, slightly amended the previous situation, but did not and could not solve the biggest problem is the need on the part of citizens to have faith in those who use / handle these tools in the hope that the ' use this data only fully respect the laws.
-For the rest it is important to at least know our rights.
-So, for a more complete picture on the new rules on the subject of video surveillance, you can consult the full text of the measure that you find here or you can read the handbook you will find at this address .
+Video surveillance is now a widespread phenomenon and, alas, somewhat uncontrollable.
+The provision of the Guarantor of 8 April 2010 has slightly modified the previous situation, but it did not and could not solve the biggest problem is the need for citizens to trust in those who use / manages these tools in the hope that ' use of data collected fully respect the laws.
+For the rest it is important to know at least our rights.
+So, for a more complete picture on the new rules on the subject of surveillance, you can read the full text of the measure that you find here or you can read the handbook that found at this address .

 c) within twelve months, adopt safety measures to protect the data recorded by video surveillance systems;

 d) within six months, adopt the necessary measures to ensure compliance with the following Sections 4.6 and 5.4 of the order of 8 April 2010, with regard to the integrated video surveillance systems;